dfsp-spirit/ml_projects/wahlomat-analysis/README.md

 ## What is Wahl-o-mat?

-A number of statements about important topics are given to all political parties before elections, and the parties can provide whether they agree or disagree with each statement (they can also say they do not have an opinion on it).
+A number of statements about important topics are given to all political parties before elections, and the parties can provide whether they agree or disagree with each statement (they can also say neutral).
 People who use the Wahl-o-mat also answer the statements, and can then compare their own answers to those given by the parties.

 ## Where does the data come from?